-- 2. Appointments may be made at the Principal's office for viewing cumulative records of grades, and/or achievement test scores. - 3.
+- 2. Appointments may be made at the principal's office to view cumulative records of grades, and/or achievement test scores. - 3.
 SHUSD and Insight/KSVA, in compliance with the Family Educational Rights and Privacy Act (FERPA), have adopted a policy regarding student education records and the release of student information.
 This policy is set forth in the FERPA section of this handbook.